onrelay/sipxecs/README.md

 ## Installation

-Use the following procedure to install sipXcom on a fresh Linux instance
+Use the following procedure to install sipXcom on a Linux server instance.

 ### Prepare Server

-- On first boot - you may need to edit your /etc/sysconfig/network-scripts/YourNICCard.
+- On first boot you may need to edit */etc/sysconfig/network-scripts/YourNICCard*.
 Change `ONBOOT="no"` to `ONBOOT="yes"`

 - Run `yum update -y`

 - Increase Max Number of ulimit open files and max user processes for MongoDB (important for larger systems)

-    - edit /etc/sysctl.conf to add fs.file-max = 65536 line.
+    - edit */etc/sysctl.conf* to add fs.file-max = 65536 line.
 ONLY do this if default found from `cat /cproc/sys/fs/file-max` is less than 65536.

-    - edit /etc/security/limits.conf to add the following block of text:
+    - edit */etc/security/limits.conf* to add the following block of text:

             *          soft     nproc          65535
             *          hard     nproc          65535
             *          soft     nofile         65535
             *          hard     nofile         65535`

-- reboot
+- Run `reboot`

 ### Install sipXcom